 Description of proposed product, including screenshots and images

-to develop program, instance creation, hosting and support services
+Detailed cost proposal to develop the online reading program tool, instance creation, hosting and support services and, if offered, hosting of readsinma.org web site.

+List of all statewide clients in past three years

-Contacts for other statewide clients
+Contacts for other statewide clients references

-A Question and Answer session will be held on , October 2, 2014 at 12:00PM EST.
+A Question and Answer session will be held on Wednesday, October 29, 2014 at 12:00PM EST.